 Description of the Groups and Their Members

-To examine the discourse in the NICs, I chose groups that were similar in ideology and organizational framework.
+To examine the discourse in the NICs, the researcher chose groups that were similar in ideology and organizational framework.
 However, they differed in several respects, such as the degree of social collectivism and their respective social causes.
 The group members belonged to nonreligious NICs, including urban kibbutzim and groups of youth movement graduates (Michaeli & Dror, 2008).
 Most of the commune members had been raised in youth movements, kibbutzim, or moshavim; a smaller number had not experienced collective life before they chose to live in collective communities as adults.
 All the group members interviewed had decided to join a commune with a social cause that conducted a lifestyle characterized by some level of collectivism.
 In their twenties they had moved their center of life to the research NICs, where they agreed to uphold group decisions made by a majority vote.
 However, the communes differed in their lifestyles, geographical location, year of establishment, age of members, and size of population.
 In addition, the members of the Yuval community, from Britain, differed from the others in native language and culture of origin, adding research interest.
 A comparison of the characteristics of the NICs researched are presented in Table 1.

 Insert Table 1 about here